 Evan became aware of idiopathic hypersomnia, as his wife was diagnosed shortly after they met.
 Since her diagnosis, Evan has been a supporter of the Hypersomnia Foundation’s mission and is excited to join the organization in an official capacity.

-Stephanie Wells is a fundraising professional with over 35 years of experience developing fundraising strategies, building and training Boards, and creating marketing and awareness campaigns for a myriad of non-profit organizations.
+Stephanie is a fundraising professional with over 35 years of experience developing fundraising strategies, building and training Boards, and creating marketing and awareness campaigns for a myriad of non-profit organizations.
 She has given her development expertise to educational, recreational, medical, and cultural organizations throughout the United States.
 Prior to working in the non-profit sector, she was a producer and writer for mainstream cable and network television.
-She is eager to raise funds for the Hypersomnia Foundation and increase global awareness of idiopathic hypersomnia and related sleep disorders.